The Equity, Agency and Transparency Framework (EAT)

 Factors impacting student success in assessment and feedback are located within Evans and Waring’s 2020 paper Enhancing Students’ Assessment Feedback Skills Within Higher Education

-The feedback landscape highlights those key factors impacting student feedback seeking, using, and giving skills, and the importance of collaboration with lecturers, and the role of wider personal and academic networks in supporting learning (see Evans, 2013).
+The feedback landscape highlights those key factors impacting student feedback seeking, using, and giving skills, and the importance of collaboration with lecturers, and the role of wider personal and academic networks in supporting learning; see Evans, 2013: Making Sense of Assessment Feedback in Higher Education.

 Addressing the Basics